A Figure from the Common Lot

 Honoré cut him short.
 “Please do, monsieur, call me Jerome.
 That is the name on my American papers.
 You will understand.”
 He looked into Ebrach’s face, and saw Ebrach smile down at him.
 “I may also, for all I know, embarrass these relatives, and I do not wish to.
 You understand that as well.”

-“There is one who dislikes me, because I am a Gremot, and he, as I suppose, dislikes my relatives; or, because I am here at all, and I cannot help that―I did not expect to be.”
-Honoré looked at Ebrach again.
+“There is one who dislikes me, because I am a Gremot, and he, as I suppose, dislikes my relatives…or, because I am here at all, and I cannot help that―I did not expect to be.”

-“Richard, the elder brother…” These words had come slowly, and here Ebrach tailed into silence.
+“Richard, the elder brother…” These words came slowly, and here Ebrach tailed into silence.
 He seemed to muse on some private knowledge.
-He had reminded himself of something.
 He reached up and unhooked the lantern, lifting it above his head.
-His right hand thus engaged, he stepped behind Honoré, and with his left, touched him on the shoulder, resting his fingers against a knob of bone.
+His right hand thus engaged, he stepped behind Honoré, and with his left, touched him on the shoulder, resting fingers against a knob of bone.

 “Verbena and Mr. Everard―you noticed that he had returned?―sleep here.
 But she has asked me to accept the use of this room for the night, and I must do so, for the offer was meant sincerely.
 Now, let me ask you, Jerome, do you feel much recovered?
 Are you faint?”